 Margaret Griffin, PhD

-Medical Sociologist, Center of Excellence in Alcohol, Drugs, and Addiction
+Medical Sociologist, Division of Alcohol, Drugs, and Addiction

 - Associate Professor of Psychiatry (Sociology), Part-Time